mortang2410/dotfiles/README.md

   init.vim, but I tell it to just lazily source .vimrc).
-This **must** be done before installing the plugins for nvim/vim, as some plugins like  LanguageClient must decide to run in nvim mode or vim mode (otherwise reinstall them).
+This **must** be done before installing the plugins for nvim/vim, as some plugins like  LanguageClient must decide to run in nvim mode or vim mode (otherwise just reinstall them).

-- the programs themselves: vim/nvim, tmux, zsh, urxvt, weechat, mpv.
+- The programs themselves: vim/nvim, tmux, zsh, urxvt, weechat, mpv, ranger.
+If the guide does not mention how to install something, you can just use `apt` to install it.
+Some require more attention, and this guide will talk about them.

-  In particular, vim needs to be up-to-date, and obviously compiled with support for python3, ruby and all that jazz (sadly in Ubuntu 18.04 the default package sucks so you need to compile it yourself!).
+-  In particular, vim needs to be up-to-date, and obviously compiled with support for python3, ruby and all that jazz (sadly in Ubuntu 18.04 the default package sucks so you need to compile it yourself!).
 One way around this is by using nvim instead, which has